idaholab/moose/framework/doc/content/source/transfers/MultiAppGeneralFieldTransfer.md

 - transfers between regular and array variables
 - transfers from multiple variables to multiple variables
 - interpolation and extrapolation transfers, as defined by the derived class
+- detection of indetermination due to source points equidistant to a target point

 !alert note